 |Odd Man Out||Windjammers||Humdingers||Talk of the Town|

 The Quasars, and the Texans were Southwest District Champions and placed very high in International competition in their respective years.
 River City Current was the Southwest District Comedy Quartet Champions in its time.
+Tempest qualified for Internationals in 2019 and placed second in district the same year.

-The Chapter has also spawned other chapters as well as many community-based programs in its now nearly 50-year history.
+The Austin Chapter has also helped create other chapters as well as many community-based programs in its now 60-year history.
 You will find members of the Austin Chapter as founders and members of other chapters around the Central Texas region and around the country.
 Our special programs include Boy’s Night Out/Girl’s Night Out, which the chapter has held successfully every couple of years in the local school districts in conjunction with each school districts’ music teaching staff.
 Each student is encouraged to spend a Saturday learning about singing and four-part harmony from our barbershop instructors.
 Then they participate in a show with their fellow students and the men’s chorus.
 Positive male role models showing young men how much fun singing can be has had some wonderful effects on the participating school’s music programs.
 In recent years, the Chorus sponsored some 30 high school teenagers and a few pre-teenagers, along with their instructors in attending Harmony Explosion in Denton, Texas.
 Our former director, Dr. Bill Adams was one of the instructors for this explosion of youthful singers.
 All in attendance reported having the time of their lives.

 Notable VIP’s who have graced our chapter’s doorstep include Mo Rector, Franklin Spears and Mike McCord, all of who have been elected to Southwestern District’s Hall Of Fame: Bruce Conover was the lead of the 1953 International Champion Quartet Vikings.
 Mo Rector and Franklin Spears were in the 1969 International champion Quartet Mark IV, making Mo the first Society member to win a second championship.
 His first coming in 1958 with the Gaynotes.
 Sam Tweedy won International Bulletin Editor in 1970 and 1972 and was Southwestern District Roundup Editor in 1973-74.
 Greg Olds was Roundup Editor 1987-89.
 Perry Baker was Southwest District President in 1991 and Joe McCain was 1996 District President.
 Justice Franklin Spearswas also a member of the Supreme Court of Texas while a member and director of the Chorus.
 Alvin DeVane, one of our past chapter presidents, has a City of Austin street named for him.